AutodeskGames/stingray-docs/source/interactive_help/using_entities.md

 # Using Entities in your Project

->	**NOTE:** Stingray entities are intended to offer a modular, easily extensible system for constructing and re-using custom building blocks.
+>	**NOTE:** Entities are intended to offer a modular, easily extensible system for constructing and re-using custom building blocks.
 At the moment, support for entities is just getting started, and mostly centers around supporting ~{ The Shading environment and post effects }~.
-Feel free to try out using the entity system for other purposes using any of the information you see in this section, but be aware that for the moment most Stingray workflows are still based around the use of *units* rather than entities.
+Feel free to try out using the entity system for other purposes using any of the information you see in this section, but be aware that for the moment most workflows are still based around the use of *units* rather than entities.
 See also ~{ About units and entities }~.

 Entities are building blocks that you can use in your project to set up complex objects that have their own unique sets of data, behaviors and interactions.